kitze/Benji-docs/FEATURE_DOC_SPEC.md

 - Class names or technical implementation details

 **These docs are for USERS, not DEVELOPERS.** If you find yourself wanting to reference code, STOP and rewrite it as user-facing behavior instead.

+### No Pricing or Plan Mentions
+- **NEVER mention pricing tiers, plans, "Pro features", "Free features", or subscription levels**
+- Benji offers a 5-day trial with access to all features, after which the app requires a subscription to continue use
+- There is no distinction between "free" and "paid" features—all features work the same way for all users during their access period
+- Any mention of pricing or tiers is unnecessary and confusing to users

 ## Prep Work Before Writing